neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

-# Creating a simple focus trainer using an OpenBCI headset
+# Creating a focus trainer using an OpenBCI v3

 ## What will we build?